Skip to main content

 In first-person shooters, we were able to clearly distinguish allies' voices from in-game noise, which can sometimes be a struggle.
 That's largely thanks to the mixer that comes with the SteelSeries, which makes for a perfectly customizable balance between game and chat.

 Customization includes an equalizer that lets you change frequencies without any extra software.
-Just note that although this one will work with Xbox consoles if you connect the 3.5mm headphone jack through a controller, you may not get the full functionality—for that, you'll need to check out the Turtle Beach Recon 500 (our Best for Xbox pick), or our upgrade pick, the SteelSeries Arctis Nova Pro.
+Just note that although this one will work with Xbox consoles if you connect the 3.5mm headphone jack through a controller, you may not get the full functionality—for that, you'll need to check out the Turtle Beach Recon 500 (our Best for Xbox pick), or the upgraded pick SteelSeries Arctis Nova Pro.

 Pros